The face of the moon in three latitudes

 23 Thursday Apr 1992

-Posted Commentary, protest, San Antonio, self portrait, talks, thoughts, TX
+Posted in Commentary, protest, San Antonio, self portrait, talks, thoughts, TX

 1992, Al, antonio, april, balance, deforestation, ecology, Gore, Karthik, m.t., mtk, politics, San, Senator, speaking, talk, talks, texas, Trinity, university